Across all cuisines in the world, some sort of fruit concoction is sure to be found. Jelly and Marmalade are two of the most prominent ones.

 ---|---|---|

-Consistency | It has a thin, smooth, and fragile consistency that wobbles when force is applied. | It has a thicker and coarser texture because of fruit pulp and peels. |
+Consistency | It contains entire fruit segments with peels, rind, water, and sugar. | It has a thicker and coarser texture because of fruit pulp and peels. |

-Method of Preparation | The ingredients except thickener are boiled and then thickener is added and the mixture is cooled in molds. | All the ingredients are boiled and cooled at room temperature. |
+Ingredients | It contains fruit juice, pectin or gelatin, sugar, and water. | The ingredients except thickener are boiled, and then thickener is added and the mixture is cooled in molds. |

-Origin | It originated because of a lack of bacon for the Hungarian troops who ate this fruit product instead. | It was created by the Portuguese in the late 15th century. |
+Method of Preparation | It originated because of a lack of bacon for the Hungarian troops, who ate this fruit product instead. | All the ingredients are boiled and cooled at room temperature. |

-Health | Jellies have more sugar content and artificial thickeners as well therefore they are not very healthy. | Marmalades have dietary fiber, less sugar and are completely natural and healthy. |
+Health | Marmalades have dietary fibre, less sugar and are completely natural and healthy. | Marmalades have dietary fiber, less sugar and are completely natural and healthy. |

 What is Jelly?

-Jelly is a semi-solid concoction made from the juices of fruits, coffee, vegetables, or any other liquid.
+Jelly is a semi-solid concoction made from the juices of fruits, coffee, vegetables, or other liquid.
 The process of making jelly involves various steps.

 and allowed to cool down either in refrigerators on in the open.

-Jellies have a very smooth texture and are very sugary, therefore, they shouldn’t be consumed in large quantities, to maintain health.
+Jellies have a very smooth texture and are very sugary.
+Therefore, they shouldn’t be consumed in large quantities to maintain health.

 What is Marmalade?

 Marmalade is a fruit concoction or a method of preserving fruit.
-Marmalades are made from citrus fruits such as oranges, kumquats, lemons, etc and they can also be made with several citrus fruits at once.
+Marmalades are made from citrus fruits such as oranges, kumquats, lemons, etc, and they can also be made with several citrus fruits at once.

 It has a method of preparation similar to jellies.
 The most preferred fruit for marmalade production is Seville Oranges which have a high pectin content, which is a thickener.